isArtJay/Mouse/README.md

 ## Contribution

 We recognize all types of contributions, this project follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.
-You can [post a comment](https://github.com/isArtJay/Mouse/issues/1) with the text: `@all-contributors please add @YOUR-GITHUB-USERNAME for EmojiName` and our bot will add you.
+If you have contributed to the project in some way and aren't listed, You can also [post a comment](https://github.com/isArtJay/Mouse/issues/1) with the text: `@all-contributors please add @YOUR-GITHUB-USERNAME for EmojiName` and our bot will add you.

 Thank you to all the people who already contributed to Mouse!